Government of Canada

 What are the results of the assessment?

-• Results of the draft screening assessment indicate that although M4Q has the potential to remain in the environment for a long time, it is not expected to accumulate in organisms.
+• Results of the final screening assessment indicate that M4Q has the potential to remain in the environment for a long time and accumulate in organisms.

-• Furthermore, the quantity of M4Q that may be released to the environment is below the level expected to cause harm to organisms.
+• However, the quantity of M4Q that may be released to the environment is below the level expected to cause harm to organisms.

-• The Government of Canada is therefore proposing that M4Q is not entering the environment in a quantity or under conditions that constitute a danger to the environment.
+• The Government of Canada has therefore concluded that M4Q is not entering the environment in a quantity or under conditions that constitute a danger to the environment.

-• The Government of Canada is also proposing that M4Q is not considered to be harmful to the health of the general population at current levels of exposure.
+• The Government of Canada has also concluded that M4Q is not harmful to the health of the general population at current levels of exposure.

 What is the Government of Canada doing?

-• If the proposed conclusion is confirmed in the final screening assessment, the Government of Canada proposes that no further action be taken on M4Q.
+• Based on the conclusion of the final screening assessment, the Government of Canada proposes that no further action be taken on M4Q.

 What can Canadians do?